 He still works full-time for the Minnesota Department of Transportation, and operates St. Cloud Spray Foam and Central Minnesota Ag Services, a mobile repair business.

 As he builds his herd this winter, Rehnke is seeking rental pasture land.
-By early December, he'd lined up two new seeding flourished this summer.
-But a wet fall delayed work.
-Next spring, Rehnke said he planned to sites totaling pasture, the
+By early December, he'd lined up two sites totaling 70 acres.